joxn/rustup-find/README.md

 ## Usage
 ```
-rustup-find 0.1.0
+rustup-find 0.1.2
 Grégoire Geis <git@gregoirege.is>
   Use rustup to automatically find and/or install the latest Rust version that
   supports all the currently installed components.

 USAGE:
-    rustup-find.exe [FLAGS] [OPTIONS] <SUBCOMMAND>
+    rustup-find.exe [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -h, --help              Prints help information
     -n, --no-colors         Whether colors should be disabled.
     -q, --quiet             Whether nothing should be logged.
-    -s, --skip         Do not try to install already existing components.
+    -s, --skip-installed    Do not try to install already installed components.
     -V, --version           Prints version information
     -v, --verbose           Whether we should log more informations than needed.

 OPTIONS:
     -c, --components <components>...
-            Components that must be available for a release to be considered
+            Space-separated list of components that must be available for a
-            valid.
+            release to be considered valid.
     -d, --days <days>
             Number of days to check starting at the given offset. [default: 30]